sheyanlalmohammed1/STAT-4830-CPT-MARL-project/self_critique.md

 - The report puts together the two big ideas that we had regarding everything we had read in Multi-Agent Reinforcement Learning and Cumulative Prospect theory and overall does a decent job of explaining the connection and interest we had betwen them.

-- There is little to no takeaways in the content because of the lack of CPT integration into the multi-agent setting.
-We effectively haven't given any meaningful takeaways in the report other than it is possible to train a multi-agent reinforcement learning model and use an optimization aglorithm.
+- There are some takeaways in the content because we included details about CPT integration into the multi-agent setting.
+We still effectively haven't given any meaningful takeaways in the report other than it is possible to train a multi-agent reinforcement learning model and use an optimization aglorithm.

 - The writing could use a bit of work.
 We need to more thoroughly define a lot of the things we are saying to make them understandable in a general context.
 We are talking heavily as though everyone reading the report has already studied the topic like we have.